 When in the middle of a battle one tends to start to think about things, especially when you are in a rebellion that you never even knew existed.
-That is what I was going through at the moment, in the heat of battle I started to think about how I got here.
-Reflection probably wasn’t the best thing at the moment, but your brain does some pretty weird things under stress.
+That is what Ross was going through at the moment, in the heat of battle he started to think about how he got here.
+Reflection probably wasn’t the best thing at the moment, but the brain does some pretty weird things under stress.

-How did I get here?
+How did Ross get here?
 Well, it is safe to blame most of this on the government.
-Then I can safely blame my parents, since they were apart of the rebellion.
-Then I could blame the rebellion itself.
-The Anomalies were a pain in my behind.
-The last person I could blame is myself.
-I could have easily walked away from any rebellion.
-But did I?
-Of course not, I felt like I needed to help.
-After all, we all have to believe that the world can be changed.
+Then he can safely blame his parents, since they were apart of the rebellion.
+Then he could blame the rebellion itself.
+The Anomalies were a pain in his behind.
+The last person he could blame was himself.
+He could have easily walked away from any rebellion.
+But did he?
+Of course, not Ross felt like he needed to help.
+After all, everyone has to believe that the world can be changed.

 How is it the government’s fault?
 They got the country into the mess and started a civil war.
 That would be classified under “Their Fault”.
 It could also be classified under, “Executive Orders”, depends on what library you’re in.